 This post may contain affiliate links.
 Please read our disclosure policy.

 Are you ready to explore the delightful world of homemade paneer?
-This Indian-style cottage cheese is a staple in many traditional dishes, and once you try making it at home, you’ll never look back.
+Making small batch paneer at home is easier than you might think and perfect for when you need just enough for a meal or two.
+This creamy, silky cheese is a staple in many traditional Indian dishes, and once you try it, you’ll never look back.
 The process is surprisingly simple, and the result?
 A creamy, silky cheese that’s far superior to anything you can buy at the store.
-Let’s get started!

 1. Simplicity: Only three ingredients are needed.